The Happy Puppy Site

 Modern Dog Training – Train Your Puppy Without Force

 The Best Way To Train A Puppy

 I love well behaved dogs, and I love to see people enjoying their puppies.
 A dog should enhance your life and bring you joy.
 Happily, that’s exactly what happens if you make a commitment to training your dog.
 And if train your dog the right way, it isn’t hard at all.

 You won’t have to yell or hit your dog.
 You won’t need to electrocute your dog or stick prongs into his neck.
 Modern training is all done with smart training techniques and good quality rewards.

-Puppy Training: How To Train Your Puppy & Have Fun!
+How To Train Your Puppy And Have Fun

 Modern puppy training is gentle, kind, and fun.
 So you can start from 8 weeks old when you bring your puppy home.

 We start to train our puppies using a sequence of structured games, each one building on the last.
 Your puppy won't know that they are being trained at all!
 And the games only take a few minutes.
 Here's Polly and her friends to inspire you.
 And you'll find some training guides below the video to help you get started!

 Puppy Preschool - Should You Join A Class?